mddanish00/stas-server/README.md

 - [x] Only translate Japanese
 - [x] `Access-Control-Allow-Private-Network` header
 - [ ] XUAT Placeholder support
-- [ ] CUDA support (cannot test because I don't have Nvidia GPU)
+- [X] CUDA support (Tested)
 - [ ] Detailed documentation
 - [X] Cache support when running (Reset on Server Shutdown)
-- [X] New models directory support
+- [X] V8 and above models directory support

 ## User Guide

 ### Requirements

 - Sugoi Japanese Toolkit from [MingShiba](https://www.patreon.com/mingshiba).
 Need to apply CudaInstallForToolKit from Sugoi Translator Discord if using version lower than V7 and below.
 Starting from V8, ct2Model available by default.
 Make sure to take note of the path to models folder.

-> For V8, the usual path is `[EXTRACTEDFOLDER]/Code/backendServer/Program-Backend/Sugoi-Japanese-Translator/offlineTranslation/models`.
+> For V8 and above, the usual path is `[EXTRACTEDFOLDER]/Code/backendServer/Program-Backend/Sugoi-Japanese-Translator/offlineTranslation/models`.
 > For V7 and below using CudaInstallForToolKit (you need to run this first), the usual path is `[EXTRACTEDFOLDER]/Code/backendServer/Program-Backend/Sugoi-Japanese-Translator/offlineTranslation/ct2`.
 Inside `ct2` folder, `ct2_models` need to be renamed to `ct2Model`.

 - Make sure to use Python 3.9 and above.
 Python 3.12 is recommended.
+Python 3.13 and above still not supported.

 - Node is also required.
 Make sure to use the latest major LTS version or higher.
 Only used during installation.